History of Major League Soccer: 2013–2019

 In 2013, MLS introduced New York City FC as the league's 20th team, and Orlando City Soccer Club as the league's 21st team, both to begin playing in 2015.
 Beginning in summer of 2013 and continuing in the run up to the 2014 World Cup, MLS began signing U.S. stars based in Europe, including Clint Dempsey and Maurice Edu from the English Premier League, and Michael Bradley from Italy's Serie A who joined England International Striker Jermain Defoe in Toronto.

+Also in 2013, on May 26 Robbie Rogers played his first match in MLS as a substitute for the LA Galaxy in a 4–0 win over the Seattle Sounders FC, becoming the first openly gay man to play in any top North American professional sports league.

 In 2014, MLS announced the league's 22nd team, which had the league return to Miami under the ownership of David Beckham, Simon Fuller and Marcelo Claure.

 MLS announced on October 27, 2014, that Chivas USA would cease operations immediately, to be replaced in 2017 with a new expansion franchise in LA.
 The league had bought Chivas USA, which had struggled to make its mark on or off the pitch, earlier in the year for approximately $70 million.

 Despite not entering until 2015, New York City FC and Orlando City announced their first designated players – Spain's All-Time leading goalscorer David Villa (New York) and 2007 Ballon d'Or Winner Kaká (Orlando).

 In early 2015, the league announced that two teams—Los Angeles FC and Minnesota United FC—would join MLS in either 2017 or 2018.
 The 20th season of MLS saw the arrivals of several players who have starred at the highest levels of European club soccer and in international soccer: Giovanni dos Santos, Kaká, Andrea Pirlo, Frank Lampard, Steven Gerrard, Didier Drogba, David Villa, and Sebastian Giovinco.
 On December 6, 2015, MLS announced its intent to expand to 28 teams.
 MLS confirmed in August 2016 that Minnesota United would begin play in 2017 along with Atlanta United FC.